jes5199/starloom/docs/cursor/scratchpad.md

 - For inner planets (Mercury/Venus), we find cazimi points
 - For outer planets, we find opposition points
 - The JSON output includes both human-readable dates and Julian dates
+- When using weft source, can now specify separate files for planet and sun data
+- For non-weft sources, uses the same ephemeris for both planet and sun positions